magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## A single JVM instance, multiple tasks

-As said at the beginning of the series, one of the most attractive features of `boot` building tool, when compared with `leiningen`, is its potential ability to run multiple tasks in the same JVM without interfering each other.
+As said at the beginning of the series, one of the most attractive features of `boot` building tool, when compared with `leiningen`, it is its potential ability to run multiple tasks in the same JVM without interfering each other.
 We already unified the CLJ and the CLJS unit testing tasks.
 Let's see if we are able to absorb in the same JVM the original `dev` task as well.